-This is a very quiet place to relax in the rural Appalachian mountains in Western Maryland beside the historic Braddock Trail.
-This is 1 acre of a grassy hill with a fixer upper house that is locked up.
-It is semi-private with pine trees between a flat area and the roadway.
-This is a great place to bike and walk in several directions and includes part of the Braddock Trail.
-It would require a camper with your own running water and bath.
-My relations live next door if there are any dire needs.
+Welcome to the very historic and well known Braddock Trail near George Washington's Fort Cumberland!
+This particular campsite is a picturque place to relax in the rural Appalachian mountains in Western Maryland beside the historic Braddock Trail.
+This is 1 acre of a grassy hill with a fixer upper house and yard that is locked up.
+It is semi-private with pine trees between a

 Additional historic information:

 "In 1755, during the French & Indian War, British General Edward Braddock of the Coldstream Guards led a 2,100-man army from the Washington DC area to what was then Fort Cumberland.
 The troops intended to dislodge the French from Fort Dusquesne on the “Forks of the Ohio” (now Pittsburgh) roughly 100 miles away.